-If you happen to live in the UK, then you’ll know that the day after Christmas is Boxing Day… And that means a bank holiday!
+If you happen to live in the UK, then you’ll know that the day after Christmas is Boxing Day… And that means a bank holiday in certain countries (often meaning a time when banks are closed and stores have limited hours)!
 But what is Boxing Day?
 And why is it celebrated in the United Kingdom, Ireland, Canada, Australia, and New Zealand?

 History of Boxing Day: What is Boxing Day?

-Falling on the 26th December, this secular holiday is on the same day as the religious day of St Stephen’s.
-Although rather confusingly there are actually two Saint Stephens in history, the 26th December is for the St Stephen about whom the Good King Wenceslas carol is written.
-And when it comes to Boxing Day, although no one knows the exact origins of the holiday, it’s clear that the name comes from the type of carrier (the box) and not the sport of boxing.
+Falling on the 26th of December, this secular holiday is on the same day as the religious day of St Stephen’s and Boxing day itself originated around eight hundred years ago.
+However, it should be noted that, rather confusingly, there are actually two Saint Stephens in history.
+The 26th December is for the St Stephen about whom the Good King Wenceslas carol is written.

-In more recent times, Boxing Day is a Bank Holiday, meaning that many people have a day off work.
-As a result, the day is often an extension of Christmas celebrations and ptobides a great opportunity to hang out with friends, family and enjoy even more good food.
+In more recent times, Boxing Day is a Bank Holiday, meaning that many people have a day off work and some people that do work are paid time and a half, or double.
+As a result, the day is often an extension of Christmas celebrations and provides a great opportunity to hang out with friends, family and enjoy even more good food.